 Source: Author's calculations using Ministry of Commerce data for CPFTA tariffs and ITC Trademap for trade data.
-All trade data is for 2018
+All trade data is for 2018 12 33,0002.5 11081200Maize (corn) starch

 The discussion above detailed the expansion in market access for products that Pakistan already sends to China under the newly liberalized Phase 2 tariff regime.
 But to explore the possibility of diversifying and expanding the export basket to China in terms of a reasonable second set of exports that Pakistan has already been successfully exporting globally, the analysis must turn to market access gains for Priority 2 product lines.